Celtics expect to play Friday, as NBA weighs more testing - WHIZ News

 Leaguewide, eight games since Sunday have been postponed and the NBA was reviewing if more games — including a Saturday contest in Phoenix and a Sunday game in Washington — would have to be pushed back.
 The Suns and Wizards were both scheduled to play Friday; those games were postponed because contact tracing showed neither club would meet the NBA requirement of having eight available players.

-“I think that our players are all doing well,” Ainge said in an appearance on 98.5 The Sports Hub.
-“We have some that are in contact tracing also.
-All of our players are doing well, and it looks like we’re going to be able to play a game tomorrow.
-But we still have 17 more tests to do between now and then.

-“Each of these tests, you’re just on pins and needles, right now, the way that our society has gone,” Ainge added.
+“If you look at how our league is going, what’s happening in our country, I don’t think you can be surprised by anything,” Magic coach Steve Clifford said.

-And more tests are likely coming for the NBA, which revealed Wednesday that 16 players tested positive for COVID-19 in the past week.
+More tests are likely coming to the NBA, which revealed Wednesday that 16 players tested positive for COVID-19 in the past week.

 League officials, in a memo obtained by The Associated Press, have told teams that they are deciding whether to have additional game-day testing for players and referees.
 Teams in all 28 NBA cities have been told to investigate if there is a local lab that can process PCR tests relatively quickly; the extra tests would be conducted on game-day mornings and turn in results no later than one hour before tip-off.